MyMalcom/malcom-lib-android/doc/Notifications.md

 ###Register for notifications

-In `onCreate` of your application class, call this method:
+Also in `onCreate` of your application class, call this method:

 ```java
 MalcomLib.notificationsRegister(this, <Title>, <TargetActivity>.class);